fergd/fergdblog/_posts/2017-06-25-2015-Ford-Transit-Connect-Review.md

 ## Downsides

 ### Power
 I love that it has a 4 cylinder...but it’s not quite plucky enough.
 If you’re just tooling about, it’s fine, and once up to highway speeds, it’s perfect.
 The thing hums right along.
-But you often need to put your foot down, and you often do, the best you get is a louder noise, but not much else.
+But you often need to put your foot down, and when you do, the best you get is a louder noise, but not much else.
 I feel if they could have squeezed a mere 10 more hp out of the engine, it would feel just right.

 ### Sun Visors * Shakes fist *
 <figure>